WA9ONY/Pico-RP2040/README.md

 <p align="center">
   <img width="600" height="519" src="/Images/Picos600.png">
 </p>
-The board on the left is a Pico and the board on the right is a Pico W.  Both boards have pins soldered on them.
+The board on the bottom is a Pico and the board on the top is a Pico W.  Both boards have pins soldered on them.

 [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) boards
 + [Pico $4](https://www.adafruit.com/product/4864) Has Rp2040, clock chip, flash chip and 3.3V regulator chip